 Yesterday I had the great pleasure of filming Natasha and Harry’s Signet Library wedding reception.
 This lovely couple were married at beautiful St Giles’ Cathedral.
 Afterwards, they held their wedding reception nearby at the Signet Library, in Edinburgh city centre.

-Due to the logistics of shooting an Edinburgh wedding film during the Fringe Festival (and car parking nearby wasn’t an option!), my ever helpful wife Claire was enlisted to assist during the filming of the ceremony.
+Due to the logistics of shooting an Edinburgh wedding film during the Fringe Festival (and car parking nearby wasn’t an option!), my ever-helpful wife Claire was enlisted to assist during the filming of the wedding ceremony.
 Multiple camera coverage ensured discreet storytelling of the most important part of the day.

 During the champagne reception, we headed to Queen Street Gardens to spend 30 minutes taking shots of the newly-weds.
 Queen Street Gardens offers something a bit different to the city centre location of the Royal Mile.
 With the weather staying warm and sunny, we made the most of the short time allocated.
 I got some exquisite video of Natasha and Harry.
 Well worth the dash through busy traffic and hordes of festival goers!

 A wee while later, back at The Signet Library, there was time for a few group photos before the newly-weds made their grand entrance to the wedding breakfast and speeches.